earlduque/ServiceNow-Developer-Training/Client Scripts.md

 * Validate form data
 * Modify choice list options
 * Hide/Show fields or sections

-Modify options in choice list depending on users role display messages based on the value in a field powerful way to tailor a form in real time
+* Modify options in choice list depending on a users role
+* Display messages based on the value in another field

 *Note: to view all Client Scripts in your ServiceNow instance, head to **System Definition > Client Scripts** or type **"Client Scripts"** in the navigator*